FxP-ro/FxP-ro/README.md

     Work with us :
      - If you are interested in working with us on a project related to our skills, please contact us to discuss it further in private.

+💶 Donations

+    Messages :
+     - We will thank all those who donate, and we remind you that he is not obliged to make any!
+These donations will support us in our projects.

+    Wallet :
+    LTC Wallet :
+    BTC Wallet :
 ```